edevost/foxmask/docs/code.rst

 ==============================

-The following class will gather all images in the folder being analysed, and search in each image metadata for the ``DateTimeOriginal``, which is the time the picture was taken.
+The following class will gather all images in the folder being analyzed, and search in each image metadata for the ``DateTimeOriginal`` flag, which is the time the picture was taken.
 Based on the latter, groups of images are made.

 .. autoclass:: Getimagesinfos